Stropharia rugosoannulata

-Stropharia rugosoannulata, commonly known as the wine cap, wine-red stropharia, wine cap stropharia, garden giant, burgundy mushroom, or king stropharia, is a species of agaric mushroom in the family Strophariaceae native to Europe and North America.
+Stropharia rugosoannulata, commonly known as the wine cap, wine-red stropharia, wine cap stropharia, garden giant, burgundy mushroom, or king stropharia, is a species of agaric mushroom in the family Strophariaceae found in North America.
 It is regarded as a choice edible.

 Etymology

 The specific epithet, which means "wrinkled-ringed", is a reference to the wrinkled annulus of the fruiting body.

 Description

 The mushroom can grow to 20 cm high with a reddish-brown convex to flattening cap up to 30 cm across, the size leading to another colloquial name godzilla mushroom.
 The gills are typically adnate, initially pale, then grey and finally dark purple-brown in colour.
 The spore print is dark purple-brown to black.

 The firm flesh is white, as is the tall stem, which bears a wrinkled ring.

 Similar species

 It can resemble some members of its genus, such as S. hornemannii, as well as Agaricus (the gills of which are usually more pink).